Tassaduq Hussain Jillani

 Born in Multan, Jillani was educated at Forman Christian College and University of the Punjab.
 He served as Advocate General Punjab in 1993 before his elevation as judge.
-As Justice of the Supreme Court, Jillani refused to take oath under General Pervez Musharraf during emergency rule in 2007, and his post was rendered nonfunctional.
+While seated on the Supreme Court, Jillani refused to take oath under General Pervez Musharraf during emergency rule in 2007, and his post was rendered nonfunctional.
 After the Lawyers' Movement, he was restored to the bench in 2009.

 Considered a progressive judge, Jillani was a strong proponent of civil liberties and fundamental rights, authoring landmark decisions on women's rights, honour killings, and the right to education.
 He also authored the suo moto decision on the protection of minorities and freedom of religion after the Peshawar church attack in 2013, widely held as the broadest interpretation of religious freedom laws in Pakistan's history.

 His name was proposed for caretaker prime minister by opposition party Pakistan Tehreek-e-Insaf in 2018.

 Early life and education

 Tassaduq Hussain Jillani was born in Multan, Pakistan.
 After graduating from high school, Jillani attended Government Emerson College Multan and Forman Christian College University, where he earned BA and MS degrees in political science.
 He then gained a Bachelor of Laws from the Punjab University.
 On a Higher Education Commission scholarship, Jillani later completed a course in constitutional Law from the Institute of Advanced Legal Studies of the London University.

 Jillani was honoured with a "Doctorate in Humane letters" from Southern Virginia University in a special convocation on 12 October 2007.